What is static vs dynamic application security, let’s explore them one by one.

 Dynamic Application Security Testing performs the validation process while the Static Application Security Testing tools do the process of verification.

-If we sum up Static vs Dynamic in Testing, Static and Dynamic Application Security Testing is application security testing techniques used to detect vulnerabilities and loopholes in the security. both types of application security testing are equally significant following the requirements and environment.
+If we sum up static vs dynamic application security testing, Static and Dynamic Application Security Testing is application security testing techniques used to detect vulnerabilities and loopholes in the security. both types of application security testing are equally significant following the requirements and environment.